-The Applied Agricultural Engineering program of study explores the occupations and educational opportunities associated with applying knowledge of engineering technology and biological science to agricultural problems concerned with power and machinery, electrification, structures, soil and water conservation, and processing agricultural products.
-This program of study may also include exploration into diagnosing, repairing, or overhauling farm machinery and vehicles, such as tractors, harvesters, dairy equipment, and irrigation systems.
+The Agricultural Technology and Mechanical Systems program of study focuses on occupational and educational opportunities associated with applying engineering technology and biological science to agricultural problems related to power and machinery, electrification, structures, soil and water use, and processing agricultural products.
+This program of study includes diagnosing, repairing, or overhauling farm machinery and vehicles, such as tractors, harvesters, dairy equipment, and irrigation systems.

-Principles of Agriculture, Food, and Natural Resources
+Grade 9 Principles of Agriculture, Food, and Natural Resources

-Agricultural Structures Design and Fabrications
+Agricultural Structures Design and Grade 10 Fabrication

-Practicum in Agriculture, Food, and Natural Resources (2 Credits)
+Practicum in Agriculture, Food, and Natural Resources (1st time taken)

-Practicum in Agriculture, Food, and Natural Resources (2 credits) (2nd time taken)
+Grade 12 Practicum in Agriculture, Food, and Natural Resources (2nd time taken)